ModelTC/llmc/README.md

 ## Citation

+If you find our LLM-QBench paper/llmc toolkit useful or relevant to your research, please kindly cite our paper:

 ```
+@misc{gong2024llmqbench,
+      title={LLM-QBench: A Benchmark Towards the Best Practice for Post-training Quantization of Large Language Models},
+      author={Ruihao Gong and Yang Yong and Shiqiao Gu and Yushi Huang and Yunchen Zhang and Xianglong Liu and Dacheng Tao},
+      year={2024},
+      eprint={2405.06001},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
+}

 @misc{huang2024llmc,
    author = {Yushi Huang and Yang Yong and Shiqiao Gu and Ruihao Gong},
    title = {llmc: Towards Accurate and Efficient LLM Compression},